Mause/mause.github.com/cv/resume.1.md

       - Champion of Diversity and Inclusion
         - Unity
         - Wear it Purple Day Panel?

- * DuckDB Labs | July 2022 - Ongoing
-      - Contracting work for Dutch non-profit
-      - Maintaining open source database clients for Java and Python
-      - Maintaining a external wrapping library for a popular ORM framework (SQLAlchemy) for DuckDB

  * DKB Solutions | Jan 2019 - Aug 2019 (8 months)
       - worked for small contracting firm doing frontend and backend development